ProsusCorp/ProsusMoney/README.md

 <img src="http://prosus.money/wp-content/uploads/2018/03/Prosus-header.jpg">

-Prosus was created in Chile (2016) as a means of payment, focused on educating users without technical knowledge.
-It requires few resources to function.
+Prosus was created in Chile (2016) as a means of payment, and its goal would be to implement the blockchain technology in the Iot of the energy-grid.
 This project promote altruism as the world future economy.

 Mnemotechnic for Prosus Currency is **xPR**.

-The Prosus blockchain is engaged in research and development: Internet of things, smart contracts, power-supply.

 ## 💾 Install on Ubuntu 16